JAlcocerT/JAlcocerT/content/blog/hardw-tapo-p110.md

 The energy/power monitoring can be used to optimied our home.

-Remembre about the 2.4G Wifi required and the 16A and 3680W max power limitation.
+Remembre about the **2.4G Wifi required**, *like its typical for IoT devices* and the 16A and 3680W max power limitation.

 > There are some other smartplugs like the Zigbee Forta IGZ-K20A which allow for 3600/16A or 4400w/20A, but...its not well integrated with the TUYA App neither it provides the energy monitoring.